cmpsc100-allegheny-college/yard/README.md

 Last week `The Mayor` unveiled a new beautification program in an effort to make `term-world` *the* spot to be.
 This is the latest in a long line of proposals, projects, programs, and plans that `The Mayor` has been fervently working on to drive both tourism and residency within `term-world`.

 This particular program targets the tight-knit communities that lie on the outskirts of our fair `term-world`.
-The appeal of neighborhoods like `NEIGHBORHOOD` and `NEIGHBORHOOD` has gone under the microscope, and according to `The Mayor`, it has been found sorely wanting.
+The appeal of neighborhoods like `Drifa` and `Samudra` has gone under the microscope, and according to `The Mayor`, it has been found sorely wanting.

 Partnering with `The Landlord` that exercises ownership over these despondent, dismal, and downright depressing domestic hovels, `The Mayor` has decreed that all building exteriors in the targeted communities must meet certain specific "Beautification Standard" metrics, within a week's time.
 Once the one week grace period is up, `The Mayor` is planning on leveraging his authority as `The Mayor` to evict non-compliant residents.